dhananjaygr/Microsoft-defender-for-Endpoint/Instructions/Labs/Lab-05.md

     ![Picture 1](../Media/blockedcontent1.png)

     >**Note:** If the output does not appear as expected, please be patient.
 You can move on to the next exercises.
-Check this after 2-3 hours; it can take more than 24 hours also.
-It should eventually match your expectations.
+It might take more than 24 hours.
+Check it after 2-3 hours.
+If it doesn't appear within that time frame, then check again after 24 hours.

 ### Task 4: Explore Automatic Investigation and response (AIR)